-India’s Defence Exports and Humanitarian Law
+India’s Defence Exports: Balancing Growth with Humanitarian Law Compliance

 The Supreme Court of India dismissed a public interest litigation (PIL) seeking to halt the export of defence equipment to Israel, citing that foreign policy decisions do not fall under its purview.